ptitoone/Philosophers/README.md

 ## Usage

-Compile the program with `make all`, then lauch the program as below:
+Compile with `make all`, then lauch the program as below:

 ```
 ./philo number_of_philosophers time_to_die time_to_eat time_to_sleep [number_of_times_each_philosopher_must_eat]
 ```

+Note that the performance of the program depends on the CPU load.

+You can run the `check_philo_meals.sh` to verify if a philo died before having all his meals.

 - **number_of_philosophers**: The number of philosophers and also the number of forks.